PooWoox/Beg-PythonProjs/README.md

 1st is a simple "Guess the Number" game.
 A random number between 1 and 20 is generated and the user guesses on the input.
 The program will inform the user when the number guessed is either too high or too low.

+2nd is a "Rock, Paper and Scissors' game.
+PC makes its choice and the user chooses on input by typing 'rock', 'paper' or 'scissors'.
+Program recognizes ties, wins and losses.
+Winning adds 1 score to player and losing adds 1 to PC score, both situations offers the player the option to continue playing or not.

 All project files are on the repository.